Organosolv: For fuel ethanol production

 Recently, due to the popularity of second generation biofuels, the organosolv process has been considered in the context of bioethanol production.
 Cellulose from the organosolv process is susceptible to enzymatic hydrolysis into glucose followed by fermentation to dilute ethanol.
 The organosolv fractionation of mountain-beetle-killed lodgepole pine has yielded 97% conversion to glucose.
 Pan et al. recovered 79% of the lignin using conditions of 170 °C, 1.1% w/w H2SO4, 65% v/v ethanol for 60 minutes.

 Furthermore, ethanol organosolv pretreated rice straw was used to produce biohydrogen using Enterobacter aerogenes.
 The effect of temperature (120–180 °C), residence time (30–90 min), and ethanol concentration (45–75% v/v) on the hydrogen yield, residual biomass, and lignin recovery was investigated using RSM.
 The glucose concentration at the optimum conditions was 4.22-fold of untreated straw.

 Lignin recovery

 The recovery of lignin from ethylene glycol organosolv pulping can be effected by 3 times dilution with acidified water.
-The lignin precipitates and forms spherical aggregates ranging from 0.5–2.5 µm.
-Filtration, while time consuming, is then most effective while the mixture is hot (>100 °C).
+The lignin precipitates and forms spherical aggregates ranging from 0.5 to 2.5 μm.
+Filtration, while time-consuming, is then most effective while the mixture is hot (>100 °C).
 Recovery can be achieved by filtration or centrifugation.
 Due to the hydrophobic nature of organosolv lignin, flotation of organosolv lignin is effective without the use of the collecting and precipitating agents that are required for flotation of kraft lignin.